MrOlm/covid19_population_genomics/README.md

 The purpose of this GitHub page is to share data, analyses, and results related to the analysis of genomic variation in the SARS-CoV-2 genome. **This work is on-going - please feel free to reach out with corrections, additions, or questions.**

-This analysis was performed primarily by Matt Olm (<mattolm@stanford.edu>) in Justin Sonnenburg's lab at Stanford University and Alex Crits-Christoph (<crist-christoph@berkeley.edu>) in Jill Banfield's lab at University of California, Berkeley, and analysis is broken up into three major sections:
+This analysis was performed primarily by Matt Olm (<mattolm@stanford.edu>) in Justin Sonnenburg's lab at Stanford University and Alex Crits-Christoph (<crist-christoph@berkeley.edu>) in Jill Banfield's lab at University of California, Berkeley, and analysis is broken up into the following major sections:

 ## [Data and Results Summary](#Data-and-Results-Summary-1)